gsej/polytunnel-monitor/README.md

-# temperature-probe
+# polytunnel-monitor

-Intended for use on a raspberry pi equipped with a 1-wire temperature probe.
-There's a python script to read the temperature from the probe and print it with a timestamp.
+Python scripts to record the temperatures in my polytunnel using a raspberry pi equipped with a couple of 1-wire temperature sensors.
-In development is a flask webserver to show the temperature, and possibly to show historic temperatures.
+Also script to take photos on a regular basis with the raspberry pi camera.

+Flask application to show the current and historic temperatures, status of the pi itself, and the latest photo.